John GOODENOUGH, et al.

 [0045] The magnitude of the ionic conductivity of an electrolyte

-electrolyte separating the two electrodes for a desired output
+the electrolyte separating the two electrodes for a desired

-current I. The energy difference Eg between the lowest unoccupied
+output current I. The energy difference Eg between the lowest

-molecular orbital (LUMO) and the highest occupied molecular
+unoccupied molecular orbital (LUMO) and the highest occupied

-orbital (HOMO) of the electrolyte dictates the highest voltage V
+molecular orbital (HOMO) of the electrolyte dictates the highest

-for stable operation of a cell.
-Therefore, the electric power on
+voltage V for stable operation of a cell.
+Therefore, the

 Vch=Vocηch(Ich) and Vdis=Voc−ηdis(Idis) (1)

-anode and the cathode, and e is the magnitude of the electronic
+the anode and the cathode, and e is the magnitude of the

-and the polarization.
-The η(q)=IRcell depend on the resistances
+overvoltage and the polarization.
+The η(q)=IRcell depend on the

-Rcell=Rel+Rct; Rel is the resistance to the ionic conductivity
+resistances Rcell=Rel+Rct; Rel is the resistance to the ionic

-σi=niqiμi in the electrolyte and Rct is the resistance to ionic
+conductivity σi=niqiμi in the electrolyte and Rct is the

-mobility μi−v/E is the velocity of the ion in an applied electric
+interfaces.
+The mobility μi−v/E is the velocity of the ion in an

-field E. The Rct at the anode and the cathode interface with the
+applied electric field E. The Rct at the anode and the cathode

-electrolyte are different from one another and the charge
+interface with the electrolyte are different from one another

-transport across an interface is also different between charge and
+and the charge transport across an interface is also different

 [0047] The capacity of a rechargeable battery is the amount of